Transportation

 - How to drive, now that’s a question.
 Definitely speeding is not good for the environment, nor zipping in and out of traffic, but using a GPS system makes it easy to avoid fuel-burning traffic.
 Here’s a great summary on how to save gas by the way you drive: https://deepblue.lib.umich.edu/handle/2027.42/86074.; more tips are here: https://www.momscleanairforce.org/clean-cars-guide/.

-- Nifty gadgets coming that will help.
+- Nifty gadgets are coming that will help.
 There is, for instance, a gadget that captures soot from an exhaust now and turns it to ink. http://www.graviky.com/kaalink.html; https://www.youtube.com/watch?v=_nPL42zVc0o.

 - “Seriously though, a friend uses her parked car in the warmer months as a food dehydrator.
-She claims the passive solar works a treat. ” Jim Croft, CSteps FB group contributor.
+She claims the passive solar works a treat.

 Taxis, Lyfts, Ubers, Etc.

-- Lyfts and Ubers may have started off this way, but now many times they are just taxi services, sitting and idling, or driving around – increasing traffic overall (2017), often while waiting for one individual customer, and not picking up as many as buses (https://www.theatlantic.com/technology/archive/2018/10/bus-best-public-transit-cities/574399/).
-People also prefer to take instead of public transportation (REF).
-There is benefit for specialized services, such as for disabled folks, but too much can lead to less money for buses (REF).
+People also prefer to take them instead of public transportation (Bloomberg Magazine, 2017).
+There is benefit for specialized services, such as for disabled folks, but utilizing it too much can lead to less money for buses (J. Walker, The Atlantic, 2018).
 The best climate step is to avoid taxis/lyfts/ubers or only choose the share ride option.
 Here’s another article on the same subject: 2016 – https://www.theguardian.com/environment/2016/jan/21/uber-lyft-helping-hurting-environment-climate-change.

 Public Transportation